ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    access links which belong to different PNC domains (multi-domain service request).

-   Since the two EVPL services are sharing the same Ethernet physical link between R1 and S3, different VLAN IDs are associated with different EVPL services: for example, VLAN IDs 10 and 20 respectively.
+   Since the two EVPL services share the same Ethernet physical link between R1 and S3, different VLAN IDs are associated with different EVPL services: for example, VLAN IDs 10 and 20 respectively.

-   Based on the assumptions described in {{epl-description}}, the CNC sends a request to the MDSC, at the CMI, to setup these EVPL services.
+   Based on the assumptions described in {{epl-description}}, the CNC sends a request to the MDSC, at the CMI, to set up these EVPL services.
 The MDSC will determine the network configurations to request to the underlying PNCs, as described in {{epl-description}}.